 MilkyTracker has not made the leaps forward that OpenMPT has in the form of VSTs and advanced formats, and this is because it has been designed to be and remain a second generation tracker.

 SunVox aims to be a more contained workstation than Milky or OpenMPT and to achieve this there are a lot of synthesizers and effects bundled from the get-go.
-In addition to this the software has a particularly flexible architecture, allowing it to perform well on older machines, mobile devices and even smartphones.
+In addition, the software has a particularly flexible architecture, allowing it to perform well on older machines, mobile devices, and even smartphones.

 Indeed, there are iOS and Android versions available – but they’re going to cost you.
 If you’re weighing up the purchase then luckily all other versions are free.
 If you’ve still got an old Windows Mobile or PalmOS device then you’ll be pleased to know SunVox is fully compatible, so why not try it out!